Molecular-Biophysics-Database/mbdb-model/models/main/README.md

 flag.

 **Note!
 For enums** that are being used as includes, they always have to be set to `required=False`!
-This is do to a quirk in how the oarepo schema is turned into the (records) json schema that results in otherwise the overwrites the include's `required=False`.
+This is due to a quirk in how the oarepo schema is turned into the (records) json schema that results in otherwise the overwrites the include's `required=False`.